 Imagination allows children to look at complex problems from different perspectives and work out the solutions themselves.
 It also makes them put their thinking caps on to process information, make connections, make decisions, and come up with new ideas.

-3. Language and communication skills
+3. Linguistic and communication skills

 4. Motor skills

 Imaginative play gives your children a chance to develop their motor skills.
 These skills are crucial in the overall physical development of a child.
-Whether they are running around the house or playing tea party with their dolls, each activity requires them to use their muscles.
+Whether they are running around the house or playing tea parties with their dolls, each activity requires them to use their muscles.

 15 Easy Ways To Boost Your Kids’ Imagination